Korey Lee Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings (2022)

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in the league.
+- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff last season ranked 25th in MLB.

-- The Athletics had the 24th-ranked team ERA among all league pitching staffs (4.53).
+- The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combined to surrender 195 total home runs at a clip of 1.2 per game (fourth-most in the league).

-- Waldichuk gets the start for the Athletics, his 18th of the season.
-He is 2-7 with a 5.91 ERA and 107 strikeouts through 105 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Baltimore Orioles, when the lefty went 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.